The task you keep avoiding is probably the one that matters most

 After the frog: release and transition

-Once the task is done (or you’ve made meaningful progress on a multi-day project), take a deliberate pause.
-Stand up.
-Get water.
-Take a short walk.
-This signals to your brain that the hardest part of the day is behind you.
+After finishing your frog, pause before moving to the next task: stand up, get water, take a short walk, and let the completion register before switching contexts.
+This deliberate pause signals to your brain that the hardest part of the day is behind you.
 Then move to your remaining tasks in priority order.
 The psychological relief of having completed the most dreaded item on your list creates a sense of control and forward momentum that makes everything else feel manageable.
+That relief is the Zeigarnik effect working in your favor: unfinished tasks are the ones the mind keeps returning to [12], and once the open loop closes, the intrusive pull of that goal subsides and your attention is free for the next task [13].

 Daily Frog Checklist